alfonsol/apple_alpha/README.md

 Included in the repo is "deployment.yaml" which can be applied to a kubernetes cluter via kubectl or any number of automations.

 **I suggest we make use of Github actions to do actual deployments.
 An action would be triggered when we create a release,but await manual approval before proceeding.**

-The service provides a `/health` endpoint for kubernetes to check on for load balancing and routing between running instances.
-It currently only checks for a redis connection.

 **Important Note**